 Trichomes: Hairlike or bristle-like growths on a plant's leaves or stems.
 On epiphytes, trichomes absorb water and minerals, reflect the sun's radiation, help maintain plant temperature, and reduce water loss.
-They also provide a defense against insects.
+They also provide defense against insects.

-Velamen: a spongy, grey or white covering of the roots of some epiphytes, especially orchids.
-Velamen works like a sponge, it absorbs water quickly and dries slowly.
-It also adheres to surfaces, allowing an epiphyte to attach to its perch, and is thought to protect roots from sun damage.
+Velamen: a spongy, grey or white covering of the roots of some epiphytic plants, especially orchids.
+Velamen works very much like a sponge: it absorbs water very quickly and dries slowly.
+It adheres to surfaces, allowing an epiphyte to attach to its perch, and is thought to protect roots from sun damage.